astropy/astropy/docs/visualization/wcsaxes/overlaying_coordinate_systems.rst

 **************************

 It is often useful to add compass arrows to your images, denoting which directions correspond to North and East on the sky.
-The function :meth:`~astropy.wcs.utils.north_pole_angle` calculates the correct angle for this compass, which can be displayed using :class:`~astropy.visualization.wcsaxes.add_compass`.
+These can be computed and displayed using :class:`~astropy.visualization.wcsaxes.add_compass`.

 .. plot::
    :context: